Management Discussion and Analysis Report

 PERFORMANCE OVERVIEW OF MUSCAT STOCK EXCHANGE INDEX (MSX):

-In the last 5 years MSX 30 Index declined by over 24% from 5,550 in April 2017 to 4,205 in March 2022.As a result, a large number of companies are trading below book value.
+In the last 5 years MSX 30 Index increased by 28% from 3,425 in April 2020to 4,367 in March 2025.

 OPPORTUNITIES